How to pronounce my name?

-I am a postdoctoral researcher at the Benoziyo Center for Astrophysics of the Weizmann Institute of Science, working in the group of Dr. Sagi Ben-Ami.
-Prior to that I was a Benoziyo-prize postdoctoral fellow in the same department.
-I completed my Ph.D. in astrophysics in 2019, working under the supervision of Prof. Dan Maoz in the Astrophysics Department of Tel-Aviv University.
+I am a staff scientist at the Benoziyo Center for Astrophysics of the Weizmann Institute of Science, in Dr. Sagi Ben-Ami's group.
+I joined the group in 2023 as a postdoctoral fellow and advanced to my current role in 2024.
+Prior to that, I held a postdoctoral fellowship within the same department under an independent Benoziyo-prize fellowship.
+I earned my Ph.D. in astrophysics in 2019 under the supervision of Prof. Dan Maoz in the Astrophysics Department of Tel-Aviv University.
 During my Ph.D.
-I spent a couple of years with an ESO Studentship at the European Southern Observatory in Garching.
-Before that I got an M.Sc. (working with Prof. Lev Vaidman) and a B.Sc. in physics from Tel-Aviv University, and a B.A. in history from The Open University of Israel.
-I was also one of the organizers of the TAU AstroClub, a public outreach organization, and I currently write articles about physics and astrophysics for the Davidson Institute of Science Education, and give outreach lectures to high-school students from Israel and abroad.
-I am also an associate member of the LISA Consortium and a member of its Astrophysics Working Group.
+I spent a couple of years with an ESO Studentship at the European Southern Observatory headquarters in Garching, Germany.
+I earned my M.Sc. in physics in 2013 under the supervision of Prof. Lev Vaidman at Tel-Aviv University.
+I completed my B.Sc. in physics at Tel-Aviv University in 2011, and I received my B.A. in history from The Open University of Israel in 2009.
+I was one of the organizers of the TAU AstroClub, a volunteer public outreach organization, wrote articles about physics and astrophysics for the Davidson Institute of Science Education, and continue to deliver outreach lectures to both children and adults in Israel and abroad.

 My main research interest is white dwarfs and their immediate surroundings.
 Click here to read more about it, and on some other research topics of mine.